IMDS Compliance

 Combined Value

-Cross-framework validation from one supplier submission
+Unified substance validation across RoHS and IMDS from one supplier submission

 EU RoHS